SovereignCloudStack/standards/Standards/scs-XXXX-v1-volume-type-standard.md

 ## DEFAULT volume type

 There is always a default volume type defined in an OpenStack deployment.
 This volume type is created in the setup of cinder and will always be present in any OpenStack deployments under the name `__default__`.
-The SCS does not have any requirements about this volume type at this moment, instead deployers are free to choose what fits best in their environment.
+This standard does not have any requirements about this volume type at this moment, instead deployers are free to choose what fits best in their environment.
 Conversely, a cloud user can not expect any specific behavior or properties from volume types named `__default__`.

 The parameters of volume types described in this standard do not have to be applied to the chosen default volume type.
-And the SCS will not make any assumptions about parameters being present in the default volume type.
+And this standard will not make any assumptions about parameters being present in the default volume type.

 ## REQUIRED volume types

-Currently the SCS will not require volume types with certain specification.
+Currently, this standard will not require volume types with certain specification.
 This will change in the future.

 ## RECOMMENDED volume types

-The SCS recommends to have one or more volume types, that satisfy the need for encrpytion and replication.
+This standard recommends to have one or more volume types, that satisfy the need for encrpytion and replication.

 ### Encryption